Azure/iot-edge-v1/samples/dotnet_binding_sample/README.md

 Overview
 --------

-This sample showcases how one might build modules for IoT Gateway in .NET.
+This sample showcases how one might build modules for Azure IoT Edge in .NET.

 The sample contains: